 You can then choose your output format (MP4 or MKV), and apply whatever additional tweaks you might need.
 Videos can be resized or cropped, for instance, filtered in various ways (deinterlace, denoise, deblock, more), you're able to choose the destination frame rate, or even set a target size for the converted file so you can be sure it'll fit on your target device.

-If you prefer a simple life, though, you can just choose one of the conversion presets like iPad, iPhone or AppleTV.
+If you prefer a simple life, though, you can just choose one of the conversion presets like iPad, iPad or AppleTV.
 HandBrake will automatically set all its other options, and all you have to do is click Start and wait for your new video or audio file to arrive.

-Version 1.1 changes include (see full changelog for more)
+Version 1.1.1 changes include (see full changelog for more)

 - Fixed a potential crash in the comb detection filter